soup-bowl/soup-bowl.github.io/content/post/2021-04-10-macos-in-vmware-yep-this-also-works.md

 Everything should work on the main 3 platforms (Windows, macOS and Linux) that VMware support.
 Although if you’re on macOS already, you shouldn’t need to do any extra steps to get things working.

-## :cd: Getting the Mojave Install Medium
+## 💿 Getting the Mojave Install Medium

 The way of extracting the install medium for Mojave has not changed, so if you want to grab the macOS ISO, [follow the guided segment on the Virtualbox guide](https://blog.soupbowl.io/2020/04/macos-in-virtualbox/) (Creating the ISO).
 Once you’ve got your Mojave.iso file, come back to this guide and we can proceed with infecting your VMWare with Apple.

-## :key: Unlocking macOS in VMware Windows & Linux
+## 🔑 Unlocking macOS in VMware Windows & Linux

 Apple isn’t particularly happy about people trying to emulate macOS and OS X on non-Apple platforms against their EULA.
 As a result, this feature isn’t available on Windows or Linux.
 Boo!